-Chex Quest has lived on in a handful of active fan communities (like http://chexquest.org ) that have contributed multiplayer mods and other .wads to the base code, but also through some of the game's original creators.
-Encouraged by the clamoring community, Chex Quest lead artist Chuck Jacobi (most recently an artist at EA LA on Command & Conquer 4: Tiberian Twilight ) released Chex Quest 3 in 2008, a pet project that recaptures the colorful camp of the original.
+Chex Quest has lived on in a handful of active fan communities (like the surprisingly active ) that have contributed multiplayer mods and other WADs to the base code, but also through some of the game's original creators.
+Encouraged by the clamoring community, Chex Quest lead artist Chuck Jacobi (who worked on Red Alert 3 and other Command & Conquer games at EA LA) released Chex Quest 3 in 2008, a pet project that recaptures the colorful camp of the original.

 Even laden in breakfast branding (one level finds the Chex Warrior gunning Flemoids in a Chex warehouse; in the final stage, you rescue giant Cheerio men who are also space diplomats), CQ manages to emit so much charm, sure credit to the original team's ability to create lively levels, weapon animations and art, and slot them in a fun, all-ages context.
 “We simply put a disguise on an already excellent game,” Jacobi says.

-Jacobi is right to acknowledge the DOOM engine for Chex Quest's popularity--the pace and smooth pleasure of WASDing through Carmack's tech is ageless.
+Jacobi is right to acknowledge the Doom engine for Chex Quest's popularity—the pace of WASDing through Carmack's frictionless engine is ageless.
 And other than shareware, CQ was one of the rare free games available in 1996.
-But even knowing that, it may be the most successful advergame ever--how many marketing-inspired games today would spawn role-playing micro-communities, ill-advised fan fiction , or piles of fan art?
+But even knowing that, it may be the most successful advergame ever—how many marketing-inspired games today would spawn role-playing micro-communities, ill-advised fan fiction, cosplay (opens in new tab), or piles of fan art?